numba/numba-mlir/doc/newlangref.md

 Allocation functions `group.(v)zeros`,`group.(v)ones`,`group.(v)full` will mark all elements as active, `group.empty` will ask all elements as inactive.

-Mask is allocated in the same storage as tensor/vector data.
+Mask is allocated in the same storage type as tensor/vector data.
 In some cases (allocation function) compiler can elide mask allocation and return pseudo-mask, always active.